about NEXPLANON

 - An allergy to numbing medicines (anesthetics) or medicines used to clean your skin (antiseptics).
 These medicines will be used when the implant is placed into or removed from your arm.

-You should see your healthcare provider right away if you think that you might be pregnant.
+You should see a healthcare professional right away if you think that you might be pregnant.
 It’s important to remove NEXPLANON and make sure that the pregnancy is not ectopic (occurring outside the womb).
 Based on experience with other hormonal contraceptives, NEXPLANON is not likely to cause birth defects.

 You may be able to get NEXPLANON for free under the Affordable Care Act.
 Check with your insurance plan for cost and insurance information.
 You may need to pay a co-pay, deductible, or other charges.